Best Practices: The Video Creating, Transcoding, and Uploading Workflow

 Guiding principles when exporting from video editing software

-When compressing and exporting videos from your favorite video editors, we recommend compressing your videos in using an H.264 codec and letting Video Cloud automatically create renditions best for multiple resolutions and bit rates.
+When compressing and exporting videos from your favorite video editors, we recommend compressing your videos using an H.264 codec and letting Video Cloud automatically create renditions best for multiple resolutions and bit rates.
 In addition, we recommend:

 - Opt out of Flash.
 When rendering your videos from video production software, select an H.264 codec option, that is a codec, or container other than Flash or SWF.